 Science Creates Incubators

-In partnership with the University of Bristol and Research England, our two central Bristol incubators, Unit DX and Unit DY (currently under construction) offer 45,000 sq. ft of laboratory, office and event space for deep tech start-ups.
-We designed our Unit DX and Unit DY Incubators for scientists and engineers using input from our own experiences working in laboratories.
+In partnership with the University of Bristol and Research England, our two central Bristol incubators, at St Phillips and soon at Old Street (currently under construction) offer 45,000 sq. ft of laboratory, office and event space for deep tech start-ups.
+We designed our incubators for scientists and engineers using input from our own experiences working in laboratories.
 Our specialist in-house team designed, developed and run our incubators.

 Science Creates Network

 The Science Creates Network is made up of our member deep tech companies and our partnerships with local academic institutions, entrepreneurs, investors and strategic service providers.
 As sector specialists, we know that deep tech businesses need the right equipment, mentors and advisors with specific, relevant experience.
 The breadth and depth of these circles of expertise continue to grow and flourish, creating a connected community of support that adds value to our member deep tech companies and a sustainable platform for teams that partner with Science Creates in the future.

 Science Creates Ventures

 With the growth of our ecosystem, we identified the need for investment to help companies scale up.
 This is why we are launching Science Creates Ventures, to aim to deliver mould-breaking investment funds.
 Science Creates Ventures EIS Fund 1 focuses on deep tech start-ups at pre-seed and seed levels.
 The fund will aim to provide essential funding to the Bristol region and seek to help ambitious companies in a variety of sectors including therapeutics, diagnostics, advanced materials, hardware and software.

 Run exclusively by proven founders who combine deep technical knowledge with extensive commercialisation expertise.
 Science Creates Ventures will invest in technologies that have the potential to improve healthcare, quality of life, and the environment around us.